willweste/willweste/README.md

 ### What I currently Do

-- 🔭 I’m currently working at CTPI and developing a LMS called Professional Steps
+- 🔭 I’m currently working at CTPI and developing a LMS called Professional Steps.
-- :computer: I try to contribute weekly to open-source projects I am passionate about
+- :computer: I try to contribute weekly to open-source projects I am passionate about.
 - 🤔 I’m looking to work on new groundbreaking technologies.
 - 📫 How to reach me: willweste74@gmail.com.